 How to get started?

-To make certain that you have a clear sense of how you want to proceed once you've completed your undergraduate work in Sociology check into the appropriate prepartion work now.
-Talk to professors about graduate school possibilities.
-There are excellent pre-graduate advising services available through the Advising Services Office.
+To make certain that you have a clear sense of how you want to proceed once you've completed your undergraduate work in Sociology, check into the appropriate preparation work now.
+Talk to professors and graduate students about graduate school possibilities.
+There are excellent pre-graduate advising services available through the Student Academic Success Center Pre-Graduate/Professional School Advising as well.
 You can also investigate various graduate programs on your own.

 Be sure to use all your resources when considering an advanced degree program.
-If you need help choosing the master's program best suited to your goals, or, if you are interested in Ph.D. work, see a Sociology faculty member.
-You can also stop by the Internship & Career Center and see a graduate school advisor.
+If you need help choosing the master's program best suited to your goals, or, if you are interested in Ph.D. programs, see a Sociology faculty member.